Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

             //     "status": "invitation_cancelled"
             // },
             {
+                // The greeter has been revoked from the organization "status": "greeter_revoked"
+            },
+            {
-                // The greeter is not part of the allowed greeters for this invitation "status": "greeter_not_allowed"
+                // The greeter is no longer part of the allowed greeters for this invitation
+                // An example of valid case for this error happens for a user invitation,
+                // if the profile of the greeter changes from ADMIN to NORMAL after
+                // `invite_claimer_start_attempt` was called by the claimer "status": "greeter_not_allowed"
             },
             {